dtrace4linux/rss/README.md

   The script "pexels.pl" can be used to acquire random stock images from http://pexels.com, but you need an API key to do this.
 Or, just populate the folder with a random selection of your own photos.

+  $HOME/images is for personal photos - not derived from pexels, making it easier to manage.

+reminders.txt

+  Periodically, the reminders.txt file is checked for small/short messages to display on the console.
+Useful for reminders.

+  (At a later date, may provide a WEB UI to add/update/delete items so that others in the house can make updates).

 TODO